-You do not have to get a referral from your doctor for these services.
-You can call an in-network doctor yourself, or if you need help, Superior will help you find the best provider for you/your child.
+You do not have to get a referral from your primary care provider for these services, you can refer yourself to any innetwork behavioral health doctor.
+You can call an in-network doctor or if you need help, Superior will help you find the best provider for you/your child.
 Call 1-866-912-6283 to get help right away, 24 hours a day, 7 days a week.